PART ONE: THE CHILD

 Petro ran.

 He couldn't remember deciding to run.
 One moment he was on his knees in the center of the ring, and the next he was shoving through the crowd, stumbling down the street, his vision blurred with tears, his hand screaming with every step.
 The laughter followed him.
 The jeers followed him.
-The mockery chased him through the streets like a pack of hunting dogs.

 Worthless.
 Pathetic.
 Crying baby.
 Coward.

-They wouldn't accept him.
-That dream had slipped away years ago, if it had ever existed at all.
-But did they need to mock him and abuse him?
-Was it really so enjoyable to treat him like dirt?
+They would never accept him.
+He would always be the beggar boy, the worthless one, the target.
 The ones like Hank would never understand what it was like to go hungry, to sleep in alleys, to flinch at every footstep because it might be your father coming to beat you again.

 Many hours passed before he finally snuck out of the barn and made his way home.
 The sun was setting by then, painting the sky in shades of orange and purple.
 Smoke rose from chimneys throughout the town.
 Normal families were sitting down to dinner.
 Normal children were being tucked into bed.